 - Intracortical osteosarcoma.

 Initial treatment of osteoid osteoma remains nonoperative, with medications.
 Some of these patients can be managed with prolonged treatment with nonsteroidal anti-inflammatory durgs.
 Salicylates and naproxen are most used non steroidal antiinflammatory drugs drugs .
-Because of these drugs work by inhibition of prostaglandin, prostaglandin role has been postulated in cases of osteoid osteoma.

 Some patients have good pain relief and are continued with this.
 However, the effect may diminish in others and surgery may be chosen.